codyseibert/fire-stone-hosting/README.md

    - `npm run dev:api`: Runs api project
    - `npm run dev:client`: Runs client project
    - `npm run db`: Starts postgres db in Docker locally
-   - `npm run migrate`: Runs all migrations for the project
+   - `npm run migrate -- dev`: Runs all migrations for the project

 You will need the following installed in order for the agent to be able to run the minecraft servers and accept commands:

 - docker (used for wrapping and hosting the minecraft server)
 - socat (used for communicating via stdin to the running docker container)

-In order to start and configure the postgresql database, follow these steps

-- In the root folder run `docker-compose up -d`
-- Inside `api` run `npx prisma migrate dev` in order to apply pending migrations